oversizedcanoe/TechStacks/readme.md

 - I'd like to try out other CSS libraries, ideally ones which provide components and layout functionality like Bootstrap.
 A few I'd like to try are Tailwind CSS (or maybe Daisy UI) and Materialize.

 ### Back End
+- For large, complex, feature rich Back Ends, .NET (using C#) is my framework of choice. *Yes, I copied the first sentence from the Angular section.* .NET feels the same as Angular in the sense that it has built in libraries for almost everything, and a rich package manager for things it doesn't.
+Entity Framework Core is also amazing to work with.
+Whether it is a class library, background service, MVC, or Web API, .NET is my #1.
+- For smaller backend projects, including small scripting tasks, I like Python.
+For APIs specifically, I have used Falcon.
+It is quick to get up and running, and does the job.

 ### Database

 ### Desktop